YounesDjelloul/snappymob-task/README.md

 ## Overview

-This is a repo that hosts Snappymob task, it's a VueJs application that would provide a simple interface to generate a 10MB txt file on demand which contains comma separated objects of the following:
+A repo that hosts a VueJs application which provide a simple interface to generate a 10MB txt file on demand that contains comma separated objects of the following:

 1. Letters only (e.g., "abcdef", "klmno")
 2. Decimal numbers (e.g., "123.456", "3.14159")